Competition Ramps Up in Small Business Insurance Market

 “The small commercial insurance sector has become a competitive laboratory for innovative business models and distribution approaches, driven by technology,” said Steve Webersen, Head of Insurance Research at Conning.
 “Carriers, distributors, and new InsurTech entrants are all developing digital solutions for engaging with small business owners, putting pressure on traditional insurers to expand their capabilities.
 Winners will incorporate predictive analytics as well, bringing speed to risk assessment, underwriting, and claims services in a cost-effective manner.”

-“Small Business Insurance: Competition and Innovation” is available for purchase from Conning by calling (888) 707-1177 or by visiting www.conningresearch.com.
+“Small Business Insurance: Competition and Innovation” is available for purchase from Conning by calling (888) 707-1177 or by clicking here.
+For more information on Conning studies, please or visit www.conningresearch.com.

 Conning (www.conning.com) is a leading investment management firm with a long history of serving the insurance industry.
 Conning supports institutional investors, including pension plans, with investment solutions and asset management offerings, risk modeling software, and industry research.
 Founded in 1912, Conning has investment centers in Asia, Europe and North America.